After-School Program Volunteers

 Moravia Park Elementary School is located at 6201 Frankford Ave, Baltimore, MD 21206.
 This is in the Moravia/Frankford neighborhood of Northeast Baltimore, which is about 5 miles from downtown.
-Approximately 20-30 volunteers work here each semester, from Loyola University Maryland, Johns Hopkins University, Notre Dame Preparatory School, Towson University, and local workplaces.
-Volunteer tutors help students in pre-K through 5th grade with homework, English language practice, reading, and basic math.
-Moravia is RYP’s largest after-school site, serving more than 55 youth from Bhutan, Iraq, Eritrea, and Congo.
+Approximately 30-50 volunteers work here each semester, from Loyola University Maryland, Johns Hopkins University, Notre Dame Preparatory School, Institute of Notre Dame, Towson University, Archbishop Curley, and local workplaces.
+Volunteer help students in Kindergarten through 5th grade with homework, English language practice, reading, and basic math.
+Moravia is RYP’s largest after-school site, serving more than 55 youth from DR Congo, Eritrea, Syria, and Sudan.
 This site is a good choice for energetic volunteers that like younger kids!

 Patterson High School

 Patterson High School is located at 100 Kane St, Baltimore, MD 21224.
 This site is in East Baltimore near Johns Hopkins Bayview and is held in a classroom at the school.
 Volunteers help students in 9th-12th grades complete their homework assignments, finish school projects, practice English, and prepare for college.
-Many tutors here come from Loyola University Maryland or are working professionals.
+Many tutors here come from Loyola University Maryland, Goucher College, or are working professionals.
 While the homework subject levels are more advanced, tutors tend to work more one-on-one with individuals.
-We have students from Bhutan, Iraq, Eritrea, and Congo at this site—some attend Patterson High School and others travel from other local schools to receive help from caring RYP tutors.
+We have students from DR Congo, Eritrea, Ethiopia, Somalia, Mauritania, Syria, and Sudan at this site.

 We need committed, dedicated volunteers who can come to our programs regularly during the school year!
 Volunteers must be available at least one day per week during our after-school program times and attend consistently over the course of a semester.